 Prep: There really isn't any need to prep these.. they are SO simple!

 Make Ahead: Overnight oats take a little time.
 Ideally they should sit overnight (hence their name), but they are definitely edible after 3 hours.

 Simple Carrot Cake Overnight Oats infused with a subtle maple-cinnamon flavor and studded with golden raisins, roasted pecans and sweet carrots.

 - 2 cups old fashioned oats

 - ¼ cup raisins

 - 2 TBS pecans, chopped

 - 1 tsp cinnamon

 - 1 tsp vanilla

-- OPTIONAL TOPPINGS: almond butter, extra pecans, carrots and raisins
+- OPTIONAL TOPPINGS: almond butter, pecans, carrots and raisins

-- I like to make 1 large batch of overnight oats in 1 container and then portion them out after they have sat overnight.
-I find it easier to do less measuring and dumping.
-If you would prefer to make the overnight oats in the actual containers that you plan to eat them from, just add 1/4 of each ingredient listed to 4 mason jars, secure the lid, shake and let them hang out overnight.
-Either way works.
+- If you would prefer to make the overnight oats in the actual containers that you plan to eat them from, just add ¼ of each ingredient listed to 4 mason jars, secure the lid, shake and refrigerate.

-- Make sure to purchase Old Fashioned Rolled Oats, Quick oats will turn to a mushy mess!
+- Purchase Old Fashioned Rolled Oats, Quick Oats will turn to a mushy mess!

 Recipes Like Carrot cake overnight oats: